-No. I do, however, have a couple of excellent local bookkeepers to whom we can refer you and a handful of virtual firms I know and trust.
+No. I do, however, have some excellent bookkeepers to whom I can refer you (most are virtual firms outside of New Mexico).

 Do you do returns for same sex couples?

 Absolutely.
-We do not discriminate.
+I do not discriminate.
 Period.
 As long as you want your taxes done right, pay your invoices, and aren’t mean to me, I’m here to help!

 Do you do returns for states other than New Mexico?

 In general, yes.
 I mostly focus on the western United States, but I do returns for clients all over the country.

 In general, no. But I have a couple of excellent firms who specialize in international tax to which I’m happy to refer you.
 Depending on your situation it may be possible for me to prepare your U.S. return while a partner firm prepares your foreign return(s).
 The complexities of foreign tax, however, make this unlikely but I am happy to refer you to someone I know will get it right!

 I can and will do returns for U.S. citizens living abroad but only if I am confident that their tax situation does not require a foreign tax specialist.

 I also can and will do U.S. returns for U.S. non-residents but only after I have determined that they do not require a specialist.

 I haven’t filed for a long time, can you help me catch up?